SAP-docs/preview.developer.concur.com/src/api-reference/travel/itinerary/itinerary.markdown

 ## Overview <a name="itinerary-overview"></a>

 The Itinerary API can be used to programmatically access travel data such as trips and bookings in Concur Travel.
 Concur Travel uses this data to match and consolidate bookings it receives from disparate sources and put these into consolidated travelers’ itineraries, providing travelers a convenient way to view their trips in a single itinerary view.
-Travelers can view their itineraries through mobile applications or other services.

 ## Version <a name="itinver"></a>